FarronF/limerick-council-meetings/meetings/2022/12/16-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 23rd September 2022.md

 there has been a marked downward trend of road deaths in Limerick where there were 23

-deaths in Limerick in 2009 with 18 losing their lives the following year.--- Limerick
+deaths in Limerick in 2009 with 18 losing their lives the following year.
+---
+Limerick

 Year